brian-beeler/privoxy-pilot-macos/README.md

     `gzip -dk /usr/local/etc/privoxy/config.original.gz`

-    Now rerun the md5 checksum check command above.
-If there is no output it means the newly uncompressed config.original is the original config file.
-Following step 1 to copy config.original to config and continue to step 3.
+    Follow step 1 copy config.original to config and rerun the md5 checksum check command above.
+If there is no output it means the newly decompressed config.original copied to config is the original config file.
+Continue to step 3.

 3. Start Privoxy from brew: